Roger Williams erects a wall between church and state

 Like other Reformers of the 17th century, he felt that humans were owned by God and only had duties to their Creator.
 The concept of rights, which was needed to give his secularism wider appeal, barely existed.
 It wasn't until the Enlightenment that the idea of religious freedom was shifted from heaven to earth.
 That's when religious freedom came to be seen as a human right.

 How did he do it?
 Three lessons came together.

 Roger Williams' unusual background allowed him to reach conclusions that were far ahead of his time.
 His life taught him three things and when he drew the consequences, a powerful new idea was born: that there should be a wall between church and state.

-It was a dangerous position to take.
+This was a dangerous position to take.
 The Church of England court tried Bartholomew Legate on charges of heresy and then handed him over to the state to carry out the death sentence.
-(Churchmen, of course, never stained their hands with blood.)
-On the orders of the new king, James I, this Seeker was burned to death at Smithfield, right in front of the Williams home.
-This must have made a strong impression on this gifted child: church and state had colluded in order to deliver a brave man to a horrible death.
-As Roger Williams wrote later, from that time onwards, he too adopted the position of the Seekers who refused to bow to the state church and insisted on trying to find their own way.
+(Clerics, of course, never stained their hands with blood.)
+On the orders of the new king, James I, this Seeker was burned to death right in front of the Williams home.
+This was a lesson on how church and state could collude to deliver a brave man to a horrible death.
+As Roger Williams wrote later, from that time onwards, he, too, adopted the position of the Seekers who refused to bow to the state church and insisted on trying to find their own way.
 From a young age his goal became “a Libertie of searching after Gods most holy mind and pleasure.”

 Another strand in the thought of Roger Williams was what was known as “Separatism”.
 This was a logical extension of the Protestant Reformation.
 Like other Protestants, the Anglicans of the English Church had broken away from the Catholic Church which they felt had become corrupted and no longer represented the "pure" form of the early church.
 Soon the Puritans, in turn, broke away from the Church of England, to “purify” it, in turn.